Nin-Nichi/ProjectPPT_21200325/README.md

-This is the code project about interpolation of the subject "Phương Pháp Tính"
+This is the code project about interpolation of the subject "Phương Pháp Tính-Matlab"